-In order to invert the data into cooling histories, we used the same approach outlined in section 3.
-We computed OSL and ESR dose response curves from 10,000 randomly generated t-T paths, which were constrained to cool monotonically between 200 $^{\circ}$ C and 15 \pm 5 $^{\circ}$ C, over 2 Ma.
-Initially the Al-centre, Ti-centre and OSL centres were inverted separately, before being inverted together.
-The results for all samples with the exception of naturally zero-age samples KRG16-111 and KRG16-112, are shown in Fig. 5.
+In order to invert the data into cooling histories, we used the same approach outlined in Sect.
+3. We computed OSL and ESR dose response curves from 10 000 randomly generated t - T paths, which were constrained to cool monotonically between 200 °C and 15 ± 5 °C over 2 Myr.
+Initially the Al centre, Ti centre, and OSL centres were inverted separately, before being inverted together.
+The results for all samples, with the exception of naturally zero-age samples KRG16-111 and KRG16-112, are shown in Fig. 5.